Construction defect cases involve claims related to the construction of physical structures, including:

 - Pre-Mediation Readiness Conference

 For the time of each event, please refer to the applicable Department Policies and Procedures.

-If a hearing is set within 2 court days of the time documents are electronically filed, litigant(s) must provide hard copies of the documents to the court.
+If a hearing is set within two court days of the time documents are electronically filed, litigants must provide hard copies of the documents to the court.
 Transaction ID numbers must be noted on the documents to the extent it is feasible to do so.
-Hard copies for Ex Parte hearings must be delivered directly to the department on or before 12 Noon the court day immediately preceding the hearing date.
+Hard copies for ex parte hearings must be delivered directly to the department no later than 12:00 p.m. on the court day immediately preceding the hearing date.